The Red Elephants of Tsavo National Parks in Kenya

 The sight is equally magnificent as these red elephants majestically walk from the water holes, following the well trodden trails around the water hole, which look like a spoke of the wheel.

 With over 10,000 of these elephants in the park, chances of seeing them are pretty high.
 On a good day, it is possible to see hundreds of these red jumbos, especially around water holes.
 Large herds are common in the bush along Galana River.
 During the dry season, they congregate at the dams; Aruba dam and at the natural dam at Mudanda rock.

 With the railway line passing through some sections of the park, it is possible to have a glimpse of these massive beautiful creatures as one take the train from Nairobi to Mombasa or vice versa.

-Tsavo East is one of the world’s leading biodiversity strongholds.
+Tsavo East is one of the world’s leading biodiversity strongholds in Kenya and Africa.
 It offers miles of open plains, bushy grasslands and semi arid scrubs where once you depart from the beaten tracks that exist, you will explore one of the last remaining wildernesses on earth in almost primeval solitude.

 The elephants are a keystone species in this arid ecosystem.
 Through their movement and feeding, they influence the shape and character of the vegetation, which in turn affects all other creatures.
 As they move and foliage, they knock over shrubs and trees.
 This creates open areas which are gradually colonised by grasses.
 The grazers and herbivores are attracted by the grasslands and the shrublands.